 Research has indicated how very important it is for child development that kids have access to their dad and that is true whether the dad was married to the mom or not.
 Dads without a parenting time plan providing overnights with their children also pay the highest premium in child support.

-Call Sterling Law at (877) 923-2326 for a free unmarried parent phone consult.
+Call Sterling Law Office at 231-486-0599 for a free unmarried parent phone consult.
 We follow up telephone consults with a Case Evaluation.

 After a Case Evaluation, if your Plan of Action calls for attorney involvement, you may want to hire our firm to represent you.
 If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.
 We will then form your legal team consisting of a Senior Advising Attorney, an Associate Attorney, a Legal Assistant, and our support staff.